Really like this enchilada casserole.

 1/4 cup milk

 6 - 8" flour tortillas, cut in half

 Heat oven to 375*.

 For the enchilada sauce mixture: To the same skillet add onion, cumin, chili powder and pepper flakes.
 Saute 3-4 minutes or until onions start to soften.
 Stir in garlic and cook 1-2 minutes more; stir in green chiles and continue to cook 1-2 minutes.
 Stir in enchilada sauce and heat through.
-Add cream cheese (and any accumulated chicken juices) and stir until melted.
+Add cream cheese and stir until melted.
 Taste for seasoning adding salt and pepper if desired.
 Turn off heat.